15 Philippine Top Beach Destinations To Add To Your Bucket List 2020

-Want a meaningful and exciting 2019?
 You may want to spend and explore some worthy days in one or more of the Philippines’ most exhilarating islands or beaches, or both?
-And you can certainly do both as almost all islands in the country have beautiful and mind-blowing beaches where most remained untouched until this very day.
+And you can certainly do either as almost all islands in the country have beautiful and mind-blowing beaches.
+Most of these beaches remained untouched until this very day.

-To give you an idea of what lies ahead on the Philippines’ most admired beaches and islands, I have prepared here a list of 15 of the country’s finest island and beach destinations which you can add from your bucket list of what to visit in 2019.
+To give you an idea of what lies ahead on the Philippines’ most admired beaches and islands, we have prepared a list of 15 of the country’s finest island and beach destinations which you can add to your bucket list of what to visit in 2020.

 You can definitely reward yourself of a DIY (do-it-yourself) tour of the best islands and beaches in the Philippines or log on to IslandTravelXP.com for a group tour if you want more convenience and safer travel along with your friends or families.